allenai/allenact/docs/tutorials/transfering-to-a-different-environment-framework.md

 ## RoboTHOR to iTHOR
 ![iTHOR Framework](../img/iTHOR_framework.png)
 Since both the `RoboTHOR` and the `iTHOR` environment stem from the same family and are developed by the same organization, switching between the two is incredibly easy.
-We literally have to only change the path parameter to point to an iTHOR dataset rather than the RoboTHOR one.
+We only have to change the path parameter to point to an iTHOR dataset rather than the RoboTHOR one.

 ```python